-In addition, if you come from the North Shore Community College Environmental Studies program, an articulation agreement is in place between the schools automatically giving Transferring to Geography was the best choice I made in my academic career.
-I came to the Geography department after having to take a medical break from school, and the professors, as well as fellow students, helped me rebuild my confidence as a individual.
+In addition, if you come from the North Shore Community College Environmental Studies program, an articulation agreement is in place between the schools automatically giving you up to 15 credits towards the SSU Environmental Sustainability concentration.

+Transferring

+to Geography was

+the best choice I made

+in my academic career.
+I

+came to the Geography

+department after having to

+take a medical break from

+school, and the professors, as

+well as fellow students, helped

+me rebuild my confidence as a

+individual.
 I feel so supported and encouraged by my professors because they sincerely care for their students' success and well-being in and outside of the classroom.
 At Salem State, the Geography professors encourage students to explore and find what they are passionate about.
 They also help create a cohesive atmosphere where it is easy to make friends - late night pizza study parties with my new 'geography friends' definitely helped me ace final projects!